Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 off the aerodrome under difficulties,

-having to [[win?]] both our material &
+having to win both our material &

 tools.
-Work going ahead
+Work going ahead but contractors

 are making a fuss & require a lot of

 calming down.
-Wireless room, charging
+Wireless room, changing

-to a [[?]] [[?]] office, [[?]] &
+to a contnid flt. office, store &

 buzzer room.
-Capt [[?]] of 45th
+Capt Kirbays of 45th

 killed yesterday evening while flying,

-nose dive from 1000ft.
+nose-dive from 1000 ft.
 Sgts E.& A. made

-[[?]] [[/]] by reporting self & Thompson
+themselves officious by reporting self & Thompson

-& Murray for leaving [[bathing Parade.
+& Murray for leaving bathing parade.
 Tuesday

 night, report stopped by Sgt F.W., but we

 remember the men.
-Water hurried on at
+Water turned on at

 the camps today for the first time.

-Tuesday 17th April During past week
+Tuesday 17th April.
+During past week

 work has proceeded quietly: Started

-football last Friday & had a [[?]]
+football last Friday & had a run

 round for an hour or more.
 Have

-been very stiff in consequence [[?]]
+been very stiff in consequence ever

 since.
-Saturday evening [[out?]]
-Hayles in
+Saturday evening met Hayles in

-town xxx & went with Nancy [[?]] & Edie
+town said & went with Nancy Leveridge & Edie

 Chambers for the evening.
-Visited Pictures
+Visited Pictures,

 Acadia for supper, then walk home,

-back to camp about 12-30. enjoyed the
+back to camp about 12-30.
+Enjoyed the

-evening, But am not inclined to repeat
+evening, but am not inclined to repeat

 the experience for a while.
 Sunday we